braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/analytics/tracking_custom_events.md

 You can record custom events in Braze to learn more about your app's usage patterns and to segment your users by their actions on the dashboard.

-Before implementation, be sure to review examples of the segmentation options afforded by custom events vs. custom attributes vs. purchase events in our [Best Practices section][0], as well as our notes on [event naming conventions]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/event_naming_conventions/).
+Before implementation, be sure to review examples of the segmentation options afforded by custom events, custom attributes, and purchase events in our [Best Practices section][0], as well as our notes on [event naming conventions]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/event_naming_conventions/).

 ## Adding a custom event